iDigBio/idigbio-search-api/README.md

 The remainder of this document is for developers who are interested in the internals of the API code itself.

+Please contact the iDigBio Technical Team (idigbio@acis.ufl.edu) if you need assistance installing, running, or developing code from this repository.

+**The following information is deprecated (most likely it will not work as-is).**

 ### Dependencies

+**The following information is deprecated (most likely it will not work as-is).**